 The News is produced by a very dedicated, all-volunteer undergraduate staff.
 Most of our reporters are freshmen and sophomores, while the editorial board is mainly comprised of juniors.
 To read about a day in the life of our newsroom, please click here.

 The News is the primary division of the Yale Daily News Publishing Co., which is headed by the News’ editor in chief and its publisher.
-In addition to the daily newspaper, the YDN Publishing Co. produces the monthly Yale Daily News Magazine and the Insider’s Guide to the Colleges.

 The Oldest College Daily

 Founded January 28, 1878

 Directors of Web Development

 Director of Finance

 Director of Communications

 The Yale Daily News Publishing Company

 A student business board operates the News, and is assisted by a full-time general manager, Jeff Marsh.
 Mr. Marsh is available Monday through Friday, from 9 a.m. until 4 p.m., to answer questions about advertising in or subscribing to the News.
 Questions about back issues or copies of articles should be directed to the authors of those stories you wish to obtain.

 The Yale Daily News is free to all on-campus students at Yale University.
 The News is the only way for students and faculty members to get campus news on a timely basis, and it is widely read by undergraduates, graduate students, faculty members and administrators.